 These toilets are designed to fit in small bathrooms.
 Due to their small compact designs, they are perfect if you want to save space or are just struggling to fit a loo in there.
 Now you have more space in your bathroom to do the weird stuff you don't want your household to know about...

-Well, I must say something here.
-During my career, it is extremely rare to see people have a triangle toilet installed in their bathroom and I think the most significant point is that it is hard to find such a toilet with the right setting for a corner toilet sit in the corner without blocking anyone’s path.
+I have to say that throughout my career, I have rarely seen people with a triangle toilet installed in their bathroom.
+I think the most significant point is that it is hard to find such a toilet with the right setting for a corner set in the corner without blocking anyone’s path.
 Think twice before making your move.

 Wall Mounted Toilet

-Not literally without a tank, but with the tank hidden inside the wall.
-Imagine it, a toilet without a tank, only with a bowl hanging on the wall.
-It makes the cleaning process so much easier and never have to worry about the leaking problem from the tank.
-Well, that being said, if you want to switch from a normal toilet to a wall hung toilet, the process can often be a pain in the ass.
+However, it is not literally without a tank.
+The tank is actually hidden inside the wall.
+Imagine it- a toilet without a tank, with only a bowl hanging on the wall.
+It makes the cleaning process so much easier and you never have to worry about the leaking problem from the tank.
+That being said, if you want to switch from a normal toilet to a wall hung one, the process can often be a pain in the ass.

-The shape of the square toilet seat is closer to a rectangle than square, and square toilets are pretty rare to see.
-It is claimed that this sort of toilet has a bigger bowl to store more dump; however, the downside of this type of toilet would be the difficulty in accessing the replacement part and it is quite uncomfortable to sit on one.
-The only thing I could think of why people install one in their house is for the aesthetic reason.
+The shape of the square toilet seat is closer to a rectangle than square, and square toilets are pretty rarely seen.
+It is claimed that this sort of toilet has a bigger bowl to store more waste However, the downside of this type of toilet would be the difficulty in accessing the replacement parts and it is quite uncomfortable to sit on.
+The only reason I could think as to why people would install one in their house, is probably for aesthetic reasons.

-Also seen as an oval shape, it is believed that this sort of shape fit your butt the best.
-The benefits of this kind of toilet are it is more comfortable for the adults, and sometimes people say elongated toilets take more space than other types of bowl, but often time, this isn’t necessary.
-And generally, the elongated toilet has a larger pipeline than different types of toilets.
+Also seen as an oval shape, it is believed that this sort of shape fits your butt the best.
+The benefits of this kind of toilet is that it is more comfortable for adults.
+Sometimes people say elongated toilets take more space than other types of bowls, but often, this isn’t necessary.
+And generally, the elongated toilet has a larger pipeline than different kinds of toilets.
 A little drawback of this will probably be the feces sometimes leave a mask on the little hill of the elongated part.

 Round Bowl Toilet

-The best part of round bowl toilet is the size; however, in my opinion, choose this type of toilet only if necessary, because the difference of the size only range few inches with the elongated toilet seat.
+The best part of the round bowl toilet is the size.
+I would advise you to choose this type of toilet only if necessary, because the difference of the size only ranges a few inches with the elongated toilet seat.
 And the flushing power in comparison to the elongated toilet is just not worth it.
-Well, but sometimes, round ball toilet has its place, especially in places like a powder room.
+However, the round ball toilet sometimes has its place, especially in places like a powder room, for example.

-Wait, how does a toilet without a tank to work?
-Well, this kind of toilet linked straight to pipe, and when the water is rushing flow down the pipe, tankless toilet’s bowl has an electric pump to make the flush powerful.
-Tankless toilet usually has a wider pipe compared to other types of toilets, and it is because the bowl needs a higher volume of water to make a clear flush.
-The benefits of this sort of toilet is the contemporary design and the size is way smaller.
+Wait... how does a toilet without a tank work?
+Well, this kind of toilet is linked straight to the pipe, and when the water is rushing down the pipe, the tankless toilet’s bowl has an electric pump to make the flush powerful.
+Tankless toilets usually have a wider pipe compared to other types of toilets, and it is because the bowl needs a higher volume of water to make a clear flush.
+The benefits of this sort of toilet is the contemporary design, and the size is much smaller.
 However, the installation is sometimes complicated and if the battery is dead, the toilet can’t flush.